Birds Nest Soup Is The Magic Potion To The Ever Lasting Beauty

 A Swallow’s Bird Nest is considered very precious in Chinese tradition.

-Since over 400 years, it is being used for various culinary purposes.
-‘Yan Wo’ or Birds Nest is used for making soups, jellies, desserts.
+For over 400 years, it has been used for various culinary purposes.
+‘Yan Wo’ or Birds Nest is used for making soups, jellies, and desserts.

 The swallows use their saliva to build their nest.
 Sometimes they also use twigs.